stark-tool/Bio-STARK/README.md

 The [lib](./lib) folder contains all the [JAVA classes](./lib/src/main/java/it/unicam/quasylab/jspear/) that are necessary to implement all the procedures, mechanisms, and functions described above.

-In the [examples/engine](./examples/engine) folder you can find the script [Main.java](./examples/engine/src/main/java/it/unicam/quasylab/jspear/examples/engine/Main.java) containing various tests showcasing the various features of JSPEAR over the case study of a refrigerated engine system that is subject to cyber-physical attacks aimed at inflicting overstress of equipment.
+In the [examples/engine](./examples/engine) folder you can find the script [Main.java](./examples/engine/src/main/java/it/unicam/quasylab/jspear/examples/engine/Main.java), that contains various tests, that we used to showcase different features of JSPEAR over the case study of a refrigerated engine system subject to cyber-physical attacks aimed at inflicting overstress of equipment.

 We have used the Python script [plots.py](./plots.py) to draw plots from the CSV files obtained from the JAVA script.